-- 1. Oil filler cap - (6) Remove the oil dipstick.
+- 1. Oil filler cap

+- (6) Remove the oil dipstick.

-- 1. Oil dipstick - (7) Insert the tube of the oil changer into the oil dipstick guide, and then extract the engine oil completely.
+- (7) Insert the tube of the oil changer into the oil dipstick guide, and then extract the engine oil completely.

 - 1. Oil changer - (8) Add the correct amount of oil through the filler hole.
+Put back the filler cap and the dipstick.
 NOTICE: Overfilling the oil could cause leakage or damage.
 If the oil level is above the upper level mark, drain until the level meets the specified capacity.
-[ECM01851]
+[ECMD1851]